Review of the 2026 Startup Job Fair

 2. On-site registration and entry

-Those who had pre-registered lined up on the right, and those doing on-site registration lined up on the left.
+People who pre-registered queued on the right, and those registering on-site lined up on the left.

-Before entering, you have to scan a QR code and create your profile.
+Before entering, you must scan the QR code and create your profile.

 Review of the 2026 Startup Job Fair-2

-You could easily pull in a basic profile through KakaoTalk login.
+You could easily import your basic profile via KakaoTalk login.

-Once you briefly enter your stack, interests, and preferred work location, your profile is complete.
+Once you briefly fill in your stack, interests, preferred work location, etc., your profile is complete.

-Then you go to the on-site registration desk and tell them the last digits of your phone number.
+Then you go to on-site registration and tell them the last digits of your phone number.

 Review of the 2026 Startup Job Fair-3

-That’s how you get a name tag lanyard like the one below.
+That’s how you receive a name tag lanyard like the one below.

-Then you just wear it around your neck and walk around to get consultations.
+Then you just hang it around your neck and walk around getting consultations.

 Review of the 2026 Startup Job Fair-4

-For people like that, there’s a friendly “stamp tour” mission.
+For people like that, there’s a handy stamp tour mission.

 Review of the 2026 Startup Job Fair-5Review of the 2026 Startup Job Fair-6